 In 1911, Reagan proposed legislation to create a holiday called “Discovery Day.”
 When it didn’t pass, he changed the name of the holiday in the legislation to create “Columbus Day.”
 It passed after that, and the state has celebrated the holiday annually since.

-Of course a holiday honoring a mass murderer sounded good in an era when they let a murderer run the government, crime, and police.
+Of course, a holiday honoring a mass murderer sounded good in 1912 during an era when Omaha let Tom Dennison, a murderer, run the government, crime, and police.

 Reagan was quoted by an Omaha newspaper in 1912 with his opinion about an error by the Nebraska State Board of Health.
 This agency apparently forgot to separate out the Irish in Nebraska in their census of births among ethnic groups in the previous year.
 In his upset response to an interview, Reagan’s racism came blaring out of his apparently otherwise well-spoken mouth when he said,